-Each of Manuel Chavez, as Chief Executive Officer of Mobile Infrastructure Corporation (the "Registrant"), and Stephanie Hogue, as President and Chief Financial Officer of the Registrant, hereby certifies, pursuant to 18 U.S.C. §1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to each of their knowledge:
+Each of Manuel Chavez, as Chief Executive Officer of Mobile Infrastructure Corporation (the "Registrant"), Stephanie Hogue, as President of the Registrant, and Paul Gohr, as Chief Financial Officer of the Registrant hereby certifies, pursuant to 18 U.S.C. §1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to each of their knowledge:

-- (1) the Registrant's accompanying Quarterly Report on Form 10-Q for the period ended March 31, 2024 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.
+- (1) the Registrant's accompanying Quarterly Report on Form 10-Q for the period ended June 30, 2024 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.